 The American Savings Education Council, a coalition of private and public sector institutions, undertakes initiatives to raise public awareness about what is needed to ensure long-term personal financial independence.
-ASEC's goal is to make saving and planning a vital concern of Americans and in the economic interests of employers
+ASEC's mission is to make saving and retirement planning a priority for all Americans.

 Certified Financial Planner Board of Standards